Shura stood where they had split—the crossroad, four directions.

 The bolt disappeared into her pocket.

-Toward the edge of the city.
+Then she pointed far, toward the edge of the city.

 "Free Area."